adobe-type-tools/afdko/CONTRIBUTING.md

 Branch commit testing basically runs the test suite on various platforms (Mac OS X, Windows, and Linux) as well as static analysis (`flake8` for Python and `cpplint` for C/C++ code).
 You can check test progress by clicking on the "Details" link next to each automated check listed in the Checks section.

 Pull Request testing is a bit more rigorous, and includes more detailed code analysis by [LGTM](https://lgtm.com/projects/g/adobe-type-tools/afdko/alerts/?mode=list) for security and other code problems beyond static analysis.
 If new issues are introduced, the maintainers will probably ask you to address them before proceeding with your contribution.

+A [handy chart in the wiki](https://github.com/adobe-type-tools/afdko/wiki/CI-Matrix) details what the various automated systems do.

 ### Skipping (some) automation
 It is possible to skip some of the automated tests by using the **[skip ci]** directive in the subject (first) line of a commit or Pull Request.
 It is appropriate to use this directive if you are contributing _non-code_ changes, like documentation.
 Please do _not_ use the directive if you have any code changes (including test code).